-Rocky Mountain National park encompasses a wide variety of environments-from lush valleys to craggy peaks that pierce the tundra.
+No matter what time of year you visit, there are fun things to do in Rocky Mountain National Park ) SIGHTS TO SEE Rocky Mountain National park encompasses a wide variety of environments from lush valleys to craggy peaks that pierce the tundra.
 This living showcase of the grandeur of the Rockies provides opportunities for countless breathtaking experiences and adventures.
 TRAIL RIDGE ROAD The park's heavily traveled "highway to the sky" is the highest continuous paved road in the United States.
 At its highest point, the road is 12,183 feet in elevation.
 Having been called a "scenic wonder road of the world," it takes the traveler through the park's many life zones, including aspen forests, alpine tundra and spectacular fields of wildflowers.
-The road's numerous pull-offs, many of which are above the treeline, offer incredible views of the

-Rockies and wildlife sighting opportunities.
+The road's numerous pull-offs, many of which are above treeline, offer incredible views of the Rockies and wildlife sighting opportunities.
 Weather permitting, it is usually open Memorial Day through mid-October.
 Along the road, stop at the Alpine Visitor Center, the highest elevation visitor center in the National Park Service (11,796 feet), located at Fall River Pass.
 Here you can go for a ranger-led walk in the "Land Above the Trees" and view displays and exhibits about life in the alpine tundra and the creation and maintenance of Trail Ridge Road.
 You'll also find a bookstore, restrooms and the Trail Ridge Store, which has a gift shop and café.
 MILNER PASS At 10,758 feet, Milner Pass straddles the Continental Divide.
 Stop here to take a photo by the sign showing that water flowing to the east reaches the Atlantic Ocean and water flowing to the west reaches the Pacific Ocean.
-This is also a good place to lookfrom a distance-for shy bighorn sheep.
-HOLZWARTH HISTORIC SITE Stroll among 1920s buildings at this former guest ranch on the Colorado River.
+This is also a good place to look from a distance-for shy bighorn sheep.
+HOLZWARTH HISTORIC SITE க் Stroll among 1920s buildings at this former guest ranch on the Colorado River.
 It is open to visitors during the summer and features 12 small cabins including the Mama cabin, named after Sophia Holzwarth, who ran the rustic resort.
 Holzwarth Historic Site is located on U.S. 34, about seven miles north of the Grand Lake Entrance Station.
 It can be reached via a half-mile walkway from the parking lot.
 A brochure is available at the trailhead.
-BEAR LAKE Explore the edges of this pristine lovely subalpine lake to learn more about the area's natural and human history.
+BEAR LAKE 🛓 Explore the edges of this pristine lovely sub-alpine lake to learn more about the area's natural and human history.
 A 0.6-mile nature trail circles Bear Lake, tucked into the spruce and fir forest at the base of Hallett Peak and Flattop Mountain.
 The lake is just a few yards from the end of Bear Lake Road.
-OLD FALL RIVER ROAD Old Fall River Road is an historic one-way dirt road from the east side of the park to the summit of Fall River Pass.
-The 9-mile road offers a leisurely journey and a closeup view of nature.
+OLD FALL RIVER ROAD Old Fall River Road is an historic oneway dirt road from the east side of the park to the summit of Fall River Pass.
+The 9-mile road offers a leisurely journey and a close-up view of nature.
 The road usually opens to vehicles around July 4th.
 SEE THE PARK UP CLOSE Don't miss an opportunity to get out of your car and see the park up close by exploring the wilderness!
 Rocky has more than 350 miles of trails that lead to lakesides and mountain peaks and everything in between.
-Getting out into the park increases your chances of spotting wildlife and provides an opportunity to glimpse scenic vistas not visible from the road.
-Rangers also lead walks in the park, including tundra nature walks in summer and snowshoe walks in winter.
-SEASONAL HIGHLIGHTS In summer, especially June and July, wildflowers blanket the meadows and hillsides.
-Autumn is great for relaxing among the golden aspens or enjoying the rowdier antics of the elk rut (mating season).
-Year-round, look for wildlife like elk, mule deer, moose, bighorn sheep, black bears, coyotes and scores of smaller animals.
-Over 200 bird species, including eagles, hawks and songbirds soar the skies and flit through shrubs and trees.
-CAMPING
+Getting out into